LazerCube/LazerCube.github.io/projects/_posts/2019-09-01-readyabout.markdown

 ## About

-The UK has a large number of holiday boat rental yards many of which are small family run operations running a WordPress site with a 3rd party booking system.
+The UK has a large number of holiday boat rental yards many of which are small family run operations running WordPress sites with 3rd party booking systems.
 However, many still don’t have a great online presence for reasons such as:

 - Poor SEO
 - Lack of technical knowledge